plant based diet

-Plant Based Diet – Benefits and Tips
+Plant-Based Diet – Benefits & Tips to Get Started

-plant based dietWhat is Plant-Based Eating
+What is a Plant-Based Eating

-Plant-based eating refers to a diet that is focused on foods derived from plants.
-This would include whole foods such as fruits, whole grains, legumes, nuts, and seeds.
-Whole foods are foods that are minimally processed.
 Whole foods are also nutrient-dense, being rich in fiber, vitamins, minerals, and antioxidants to promote overall health.
 This diet will also exclude or minimize animal products.
 Plant-based diets offer a flexible approach to eating and are not as strict as vegetarian or vegan diets.
-You also want to avoid processed foods, refined sugars, and white flour, and excessive amounts of saturated fats and trans fats.
+You also want to avoid processed foods, refined sugars, and white flour, and excessive amounts of saturated fats and trans fats, focusing on eating healthy fats.

-The History of the Food Pyramid
+The Food Pyramid

 Most of us are familiar with the food pyramid designed by the USDA.
 The purpose was to help Americans visualize the portions for each food group that are considered best for optimal health and nutrition.
 The first version dates back to 1992 and pictured a pyramid with the largest base representing bread, rice, cereal, pasta, and the next layer of vegetables and fruit.
-The third layer of the 1992 food pyramid represents dairy products, meat, nuts, beans, eggs, fats, oils, and sweets in the smallest section on the top.
+The third layer of the 1992 food pyramid represents dairy products, meat, nuts, beans, eggs, fats, oils, and sweets in the smallest section at the top.

 Worldwide Participation in Plant-Based Diet

-– “As one of the largest producers of fruits and vegetables, only 7% of the adult population in India eats meat of some kind, but they do eat a large quantity of legumes and green, leafy vegetables, and their colon and rectal cancer rates are relatively rare.
+• As one of the largest producers of fruits and vegetables, only 7% of the adult population in India eats meat of some kind, but they do eat a large quantity of legumes and green, leafy vegetables, and their colon and rectal cancer rates are relatively rare.

-– Based on a study of tens of thousands of adults in the United States and Canada, people who cut out all animal products, including fish, dairy, and eggs, appear to have a 78% reduced risk of diabetes.
+• Based on a study of tens of thousands of adults in the United States and Canada, people who cut out all animal products, including fish, dairy, and eggs, appear to have a 78% reduced risk of diabetes.

-– Plant-based populations (in rural Africa and plant-based Chinese populations) appear to suffer one hundred times fewer heart attacks compared to Americans of the same age.”
+• Plant-based populations (in rural Africa and plant-based Chinese populations) appear to suffer one hundred times fewer heart attacks compared to Americans of the same age.

 People in the United States are catching on to the trend.
 While only 2% of Americans identify as vegans, research indicates that over 50% have plant-based products in their homes, and searches for plant-based recipes have increased by 85%.